Search myodfw.com

 The pronghorn, often called "antelope," is deer-sized with relatively long and thin legs and feet with just two digits on each foot, a relatively small tail, and unique horns consisting of deciduous keratin sheaths set on bony cores arising from the fontal bones.
 Among males, the laterally flattened sheaths are long, branched and recurved, but in those females that possess horns they are short and simple.
 The horns and hooves are black.
 The front feet are larger and carry most of the weight when the pronghorn runs.
 The pelage is course.
 The dorsum is a light buff and is separated…

-NW WILDLIFE VIEWING May 7, 2026 Tillamook County Birds Large numbers of waterfowl are arriving daily, moving back to spring nesting grounds.
+NW WILDLIFE VIEWING June 25, 2026 Tillamook County Birds Large numbers of waterfowl have moved back to spring nesting grounds.
 They will raft up out in the middle of most local estuaries on calm days but will move around with the incoming tide and on windy days.
 Many species of diving ducks can be seen on area lakes and bays.
 Likewise, many migrating geese are beginning to arrive and are using area fields, along with many egrets, herons and wintering raptors.
-Pastures and fields are heavily used by a variety of waterfowl when flooded and by wading birds…
+Pastures and fields are heavily used by a variety of waterfowl when flooded and by wading birds under nearly…